You may not be aware of the dangers of Passive Smoking to your Pets.

-If we breathe in smoke from other people’s cigarettes, pipes or cigars, this is known as passive smoking.
-We all hear about the risks of passive smoking, especially when around children, but this is actually causing damage to our pets too.
+This is known as passive smoking if we breathe in smoke from other people’s cigarettes, pipes or cigars.
+We all hear about the risks of passive smoking, especially when around children, but this is causing damage to our pets too.
 Exposure to toxic, passive smoke in our homes is having a detrimental impact on our pet’s health.
 85% of passive smoke is invisible in our homes.

 Here are 5 dangers that you should be aware of:

-Read about Alvin the cat who got astmha from his owner passive smoking
+Read about Alvin the cat who got asthma from his owner’s passive smoking.

 No 2.
-As our dogs and cats spend more time in the home and are obviously closer to floor coverings, where carcinogenic particles can collect, they are at greater risk from passive smoking than humans.
-Your dog isn’t only breathing in polluted air, he is also picking up carcinogens from the furniture, carpet, cushions, human skin and your clothes.
+As our dogs and cats spend more time in the home and are closer to floor coverings, where carcinogenic particles can collect, they are at greater risk from passive smoking than humans.
+Your dog isn’t only breathing in polluted air.
+He is also picking up carcinogens from the furniture, carpet, cushions, human skin and your clothes.
 This is known as third-hand smoke.

 No 3.
 Both dogs and cats take in a significant amount of nicotine and smoke just by grooming themselves.
 They lick their fur when cleaning themselves, unknowingly ingesting smoke residue that clings to their hair.

 No 4.
-Most pets are “trapped” in the polluted, passive smoke in your home, unless they can escape from it through a cat flap or doggie door that will allow them to pass outdoors.
-Opening a window just isn’t enough.
+Most pets are “trapped” in the polluted, passive smoke in your home unless they can escape from it through a cat flap or doggie door that will allow them to pass outdoors.
+Opening a window isn’t enough.

 No 5.
 Our pets can also be harmed by eating and swallowing any part of a cigarette, cigar, stop-smoking aid, chewing tobacco, nicotine patch or e-cigarette.
-Likewise, any drinking water that has been contaminated with a cigarette end can cause harm.
+Likewise, any drinking water contaminated with a cigarette end can cause harm.

 Symptoms of Passive smoking when it affects our pets

 There are more obvious health risks when our dogs and cats are exposed to the toxins in passive smoke, such as allergies and respiratory issues like bronchitis and asthma.
-Health studies have also reported that very serious conditions, such as lung and nasal cancer in dogs and lymphoma in felines can affect pets living with smokers.
-A dog with a longer nose or snout is actually more at risk of developing sinus and nasal cancer when living in a smoke-filled home.
-Dogs with short and medium sized noses are more susceptible to lung cancer.
+Health studies have also reported that very serious conditions, such as lung and nasal cancer in dogs and lymphoma in felines, can affect pets living with smokers.
+A dog with a longer nose or snout is more at risk of developing sinus and nasal cancer when living in a smoke-filled home.
+Dogs with short and medium-sized noses are more susceptible to lung cancer.

 Symptoms of nicotine poisoning in animals include cardiac abnormalities, seizures, tremors, vomiting and diarrhoea, constricted pupils and drooling.
 If you think your pet is suffering from any of these symptoms as the result of smoke inhalation, contact your Vet for advice.